 In a smaller room people are generally closer together and can have softer conversations than when in a large room.
 In a smaller space, the conversation decibel level is often lower than the referenced 60 dB.
 Due to this, smaller spaces should have an appropriate SNR to support these quieter conversations.
 An example is if a person is speaking at 54 dB SPL A-weighted, then the room would ideally be no more than 34 dB SPL A-weighted.

-For larger rooms, people are farther apart and tend to speak louder.
+In larger rooms, people are farther apart and tend to speak louder.
 This does not mean that the background noise level can be higher.
 The amplitude of the speech, the signal, decreases as it travels through the room while the background noise remains the same.
 To maintain an adequate SNR the background noise level still needs to be approximately 20 dB lower than the signal, or speech.
 If a person were to be speaking at a level of 65 dBA measured at 1 meter in free space, the measured level at 4 meters away would be 53 dBA.
 In this case, an ideal background noise level would be 33 dB to support easy listening and to prevent the person speaking from having to raise their voice even more.

 Nureva devices measure background noise differently than a single measurement capture used by generic sound level meters.